 EXPOSURE

-You’ll also see a sunshine icon next to the focus box.
-This helps you adjust your exposure.
-If you move the sunshine icon up, you’ll make your image brighter.
-If you move the sunshine icon down, you’ll make the image darker.
-This is a great way to start experimenting with the exposure of your images.
+If you move the sunshine icon up, you’ll make your image brighter, like the middle image example.
+If you move the sunshine icon down, you’ll make the image darker, like the far right example.
+This is a very easy way to start adjusting the exposure of your images.
+The goal is to find a nice balance – you don’t want your image to be too bright or too dark.

 - Select Portrait mode.